zubair-ce07/testtt/flicker/README.md

 # Flicker App

-A simple Flask Flicker app that allow the Users performs the following tasks:
+A simple Flask Flicker app that allows the Users performs the following tasks:

 * `Sign Up` Users
 * `Sign In` User
 * `Upload` Photos
 * `Add` tags to Photos
 * `Follow` User can follow other Users
 * `UnFollow` User Can Un follow the following Users
+* `Following Users` User can see his/her and other User's Following Users
 * `Home` Where Logged in User Can See Following User's Photo, Public Photo and Logged In User's Photos
 * `Profile` User Can See Profile of other User's
 * `Search Users ` User Can Search Users by Username